renovatebot/renovate/docs/usage/user-stories/swissquote.md

 Let me ask you some questions about your projects:

 - How many times did you create a project and never upgrade its dependencies?
-- How many times did you have to get back to an old project, and had to use a new library but couldn’t because there is another library at an old version that isn’t compatible ?
+- How many times did you have to get back to an old project, and had to use a new library but couldn’t because there is another library at an old version that isn’t compatible?
-- How fast can you upgrade a single dependency on all your applications ?
+- How fast can you upgrade a single dependency on all your applications?

 As time goes forward, projects come and go, you will most likely have decade-old, and recent ones.
 Some might be using the latest version of Java with the latest Spring, some with slightly outdated libraries and others might be using Stripes and libraries that have had no release in 7 years.